byNolo/bynolo-site/README.md

 # byNolo Site

-This repository serves as my personal portfolio and project launcher for everything byNolo.
-It showcases my work and provides a central hub to access and launch all projects byNolo.
-The site is built using React and Vite for the frontend, with a Python backend API.
+This repository serves as my personal portfolio and central hub for everything byNolo.
+It showcases my work and provides a unified access point to launch all byNolo projects, services, and tools.
+The site combines portfolio functionality with a comprehensive service launcher, making it easy to discover and access all things byNolo.

 ## Project Structure